coretao-infra/OnD-AI-samples/bench/README.md

 └────────┴───────────────────────────┘
 ```

+### Backend Selection
+The tool supports multiple backends:
+- **FoundryLocal**: Azure Foundry Local models running locally
+- **Ollama**: Local Ollama server models
+- **OpenAI**: OpenAI-compatible APIs (including LMStudio)

+Use option `2` to select your preferred backend before running benchmarks.

 ### To run a benchmark:
+1. Select option `2` to choose your backend (FoundryLocal, Ollama, or OpenAI).
-1. Select option `4` (Run Benchmark).
+2. Select option `4` (Run Benchmark).
-2. Choose a model from the displayed list by entering its number.
+3. Choose a model from the displayed list by entering its number.
-3. The benchmark will run and stream the model's response and stats to the console.
+4. The benchmark will run and stream the model's response and stats to the console.

 ### To view hardware info:
 Select option `6` to display details about your CPU, NPU, GPU, and system RAM.